Artist Information

 Sales are encouraged, and all works are assumed to be available for purchase unless designated not for sale.
 All sculptures must remain on site until the close of the show.
 Once the show has begun, we cannot change the listed sale price of the work.
 Sales take place in the NCBG Garden Shop.
 Artists are promptly notified of sales and then are required to submit a W9 and direct deposit form to receive payment.

-New this year: The North Carolina Botanical Garden retains a portion of the pre-tax sales price of sold sculptures, which is used to perpetuate the show.
-In 2023, we are implementing a tiered commission system, slightly reducing our traditional 30% commission on works above $2,000 and $4,000.
+The North Carolina Botanical Garden retains a portion of the pre-tax sales price of sold sculptures, which is used to perpetuate the show.
+In 2023, we began implementing a tiered commission system, slightly reducing our traditional 30% commission on works above $2,000 and $4,000.
+That system will continue in 2024:

 Entry Procedure

 The entry form involves submitting basic contact information, an artist bio, and detailed information (including dimensions and photos) of artwork being submitted.
 Questions?
-Contact the show coordinator, Emily Oglesby, at eoglesby@unc.edu.
+We are happy to discuss ideas for entries and talk through the advantages and challenges of this show.
+Contact the exhibits coordinator, Emily Oglesby, at eoglesby@unc.edu.